Light During a Power Outage

 When you’re evaluating this item, please note: there are two types of spotlights.
 One type has a removable battery option, and the other has a built-in option.
 Spotlights with removable batteries are usually less powerful.

-2. A heavy-duty flashlight for every person in your home
+2. A small heavy-duty flashlight for every person in your home.

 4. Instead of candles, opt for an oil lantern with a hurricane glass